 “We have found Listenwise to be an excellent tool to prepare EL students for the Listening section of the English Language Proficiency Assessment of California (ELPAC).
 The test requires students to listen to long passages only once and then recall information.
 Listenwise gives teachers the opportunity to have students practice in a group setting and individually at home.
 Additionally, at the high school level, students do not take the CAASPP in 9th or 10th grade, so using Listenwise at those grade levels gives students a chance to continue to interact with and attempt materials and questions similar to the test, so that they do not lose the prerequisite skill sets they need when they take the test again as juniors.
 Active listening is an incredibly important life skill, and Listenwise lets students practice in a way that is engaging and fun.”

 -High School Teacher Specialist in California

-To help with effective listening test prep, we have collected some informative blog posts and teacher testimonials about integrating listening instruction into teaching:
+To help with state assessment prep, we have collected some informative blog posts and teacher testimonials about integrating listening instruction into teaching:

 - How Listenwise Improved My Students CAASPP Listening Scores (recorded webinar)

 - Charmetra Charmon Uses Listenwise to Prepare Students for the SBAC (practice for annotating as well as listening)